Food Safety: Easy Ways to Make Food Safe

 The symptoms usually go away after 1 to 3 days.
-Health problems, and even death, may occur in serious cases of food poisoning.
-Follow these food safety rules to help prevent food poisoning.
+Health problems including death, may occur in serious cases of food-borne illness.

 Wash Your Hands

-It is essential to wash your hands properly after you use the washroom, and before you eat or handle food, particularly ready-to-eat food.
+Wash your hands after you use the washroom, and before you eat or handle any food.
 Hand washing includes scrubbing all parts of your hands with soap for at least 20 seconds and rinsing them under warm water.
 Dry your hands with a clean cloth or paper towel.

 Wash and Sanitize Surfaces

-Harmful bacteria and viruses can be spread from people to the food being prepared or handled.
-Some of these, such as Salmonella, Hepatitis A and E.coli are then passed on to people who eat the food and become ill.
-Any person who is ill, for example has symptoms of diarrhea or vomiting, or who has infected cuts or sores, should not handle food in any way.
+Preparing foods while sick can spread pathogens to the food.
+Some of these, such as Salmonella, Hepatitis A and E. coli can be then passed on to people who eat the food and become ill.
+Any person who is ill, for example has symptoms of diarrhea or vomiting, or who has infected cuts or sores, should not handle, prepare, or serve food to anyone.

-Always use a thermometer to check the temperature of the food.
-Insert a meat thermometer into the deepest part of the food without touching the bone, to make sure the proper cooking temperature has been reached.
+Always use a food thermometer to check the temperature of the food.
+Insert an instant-read thermometer into the deepest part of the food without touching the bone, if there is one, to make sure the proper internal temperature has been reached.

 Clean and sanitize your thermometer between temperature readings to avoid cross-contamination.

-Improper cooling is one of the leading causes of food poisoning.
-Do not leave food to cool on the counter for longer than 2 hours.
+Cooked food must be cooled to 20°C within 2 hours and to 4°C within 4 hours.
+Improper cooling is one of the leading causes of food-borne illness.
 Large items such as roasts or soups are difficult to cool down quickly.
-Separate them into smaller portions no more than 7 centimeters (3 inches) thick, and place in the refrigerator or freezer within 2 hours.
+Separate them into smaller portions no more than 7 centimeters (3 inches) deep, and place in the refrigerator or freezer to cool.

 Transport and refrigerate your perishable food as quickly as possible.
-This helps prevent the growth of harmful bacteria.
-Cover or wrap ready-to-eat foods and store them in the fridge above uncooked foods.
+This helps prevent the growth of pathogens.
+Cover or wrap ready-to-eat foods and store them in the fridge, on a shelf above uncooked foods.
 Always read the label for storage instructions.